 After the payment confirmation from BDS, this can be done immediately.
 The order gets status "paid" and "executed" and the standard can be downloaded online.

 26. Are standards used in public procurement contracts?

-Standards are used in the public procurement procedures under the Law for the Public Procurement section IV, art.
-30.
+Standards are used in the public procurement procedures pursuant to art.
+48, “Technical specifications.
+Markings.
+Test reports” section of the Law for the Public Procurement.

 Standards are referred to in regulations in order to avoid the inclusion of detailed technical requirements in texts and duplication of technical requirements.
 Legislature shall have the right at any time to withdraw the reference or to replace it, or to include in the law the necessary technical requirement.
 Normative acts can refer to the standards in such a way that either the compliance with these standards becomes mandatory, or standards could be used only as a tool to assess compliance with the requirements of the normative act.

 Unconditional and non obliging reference to standards in normative acts: